saurabhshcs/bootifyjpajwt/README.md

-# This is a simple example pf JWT token based RestAPI authentication
+# This is a simple example of JWT token based RestAPI authentication

 Build - gradle
 dependencies used - spring-jpa, spring-web, spring-security, io.jsonwebtoken, mysql-connector